 Heart Rate Variability

 Heart rate variability (HRV) measurements have been used for years.
-It was first used in clinical studies and in cardiac rehabilitation.
+It was first used in clinical studies and cardiac rehabilitation.
 Now it is widely available.
 HRV is a great way to gauge your readiness to train.
 Let me explain.

 You wake up and monitor your HRV using your iPhone and Bluetooth heart rate monitor.
 Lately, I have been using the Sweetbeat app and loving it.
 According to your HRV, you are well recovered and ready to exercise as usual.
 Your HRV confirms your readiness.
 In some cases, you may wake up thinking that I feel pretty good today.
 A little fatigued from some tough training, but I can still walk.
 You monitor your morning HRV, learning that your body is stressed.
 This measurement confirms that you are a little too fatigued for that scheduled all-out training ride.
 Instead, it is best for you to take the day off or do an easy ride to permit recovery and prevent overtraining.